magomimmo/lightning-dev-site/tutorial/01-lncli.md

 ### Setting up Lightning Network

-Before we can send payments, we will need to set up payment channels from Alice to Bob, and from Bob to Charlie.
+Before we can send payments, we will need to set up payment channels from Alice to Bob, and from Charlie to Bob.

 First, let's open the Alice<-->Bob channel.